Languages of Belize & Do I Need to Speak Spanish To Visit/Live In Belize?

 I’m loving it.
 It’s fun, it’s easy, it helps with pronunciation and accent.
 And while I only know how to say things like: Yo necesito mi maleta and Una camisa differente por favor…I’m learning…slowly.

-Not yet ready to bust it out in public just yet but I’m learning.
+I’m not yet ready to bust it out in public, but I’m learning.

 Okay…answer to the question: Can you name the Cultures from left to right?

 Mestizo, Creole, East Indian, Gringo 🙂